Geodesic planes in a geometrically finite end and the halo of a measured lamination: Complementary results

 We also show that any growth rate between finite and linear is achieved: \begin{thm} Suppose the measured lamination $\mathcal{L}$ is not a multicurve.
 Given a continuous increasing function $f:\mathbb{R}_+\to\mathbb{R}_+$ such that $f(0)=0$ and $\lim_{t\to\infty}f(t)/t=0$, there exists a geodesic ray $r:\mathbb{R}_+\to X$ such that $I_{\mathcal{L},r}\asymp f$. \end{thm} We remark that this does not imply Theorem~\ref{main1}, as here we only guarantee the existence of a geodesic ray with a specific growth rate, \emph{without} any restriction on its endpoint.

 We start with the first part of Theorem~\ref{thm:linear}: \begin{prop} For any geodesic ray $r:[0,\infty)\to X$, $I_{\mathcal{L},r}(t)=O(t)$. \end{prop} \begin{proof} If $X$ has cusps, there exists a cuspidal neighborhood for each cusp so that the measured lamination is contained in $X^\circ$, the complement of these neighborhoods.
-Any geodesic segment contained in these neighborhoods has zero transverse measure.
+Note that any geodesic segment contained in these neighborhoods has zero transverse measure.
+If $X$ has no cusp, we set $X^\circ =X$.

 The set of geodesic segments on $X$ of length $a$ and intersecting $X^\circ$ is homeomorphic to $T_1(X^\circ)$ and is hence compact.
 Therefore, the transverse measure of such a segment is less than a constant $b$.
 If we split $r$ into segments of length $a$, then each segment is either contained in a cuspidal neighborhood or intersects $X^\circ$.
 Therefore

 This implies $I_{\mathcal{L},r}(t)=O(t)$, as desired. \end{proof}